rakhimov/scram/doc/opsa_support.rst

 - Names are not case-sensitive.
 - House events do not default to false state implicitly.
 They must be defined.
-- First event for the fault tree must be a top event gate.
+- First gate for the fault tree must be a top event gate.
 - Fault tree input structure must be top-down.
+Parents must appear before children.
 - The correct number of a gate's children is required.